 As well as ensuring a smooth start at school, toilet training can help you build confidence, get into routines, and even save money on single-use nappies.

-You and your child can start your toilet training journey from 18 months old – you don’t need to wait for signs that they are ready.
-Watch the video below for some top tips and scroll to find support to help you at every step.
+You and your child can start your toilet training journey from 18-months-old, you don’t need to wait for signs that they are ready.
+Watch the video below for a step-by-step guide and scroll down to find top tips and support for every stage.

 Step one: Introduce the idea